Conformal mappings in perturbative QCD: Conformal mappings versus OPE

+Finally, an important argument is that the expansions based on conformal mappings of the Borel plane exhibit a tamed behaviour at large orders and have been shown to converge under some conditions (expected to be satisfied in QCD).
+There are no mathematical reasons for adding to a convergent series arbitrary terms having the same analyticity properties (one can add however terms with different analytic properties, if they are known to contribute, as we will discuss below).

+Using the arguments reviewed above, it was conjectured in \cite{Caprini:2020lff} that the expansions based on conformal mappings provide by themselves a systematic way of recapturing the exact function, being an alternative to the standard OPE.
+This conjecture has phenomenological consequences: in particular, as discussed in \cite{Caprini:2020lff}, when applied to the Adler function it leads to a more precise determination of the strong coupling $\alpha_s$ from the hadronic decays of the $\tau$ lepton.
+More detailed phenomenological tests of this conjecture are of course necessary, using for instance suitable weighted integrals (moments) of the spectral function of the polarization amplitude up to a given energy $s_0$.
+These quantities are well described by standard perturbation theory and truncated OPE (see \cite{Boito:2019iwh} and references therein).
+Their alternative investigation using the non-power expansions based on conformal mappings is of interest and will be considered in our future works.

-As discussed above, both OPE and the present expansions (\ref{eq:cW}) or (\ref{eq:cWtilde}) account for power corrections, i.e. for singularities of the form $\exp(-c/\alpha_s)$ at the origin of the coupling plane.
-Additional terms, which must supplement the power corrections in the standard OPE, have been recently assumed to be present in the representation of the physical correlators.
-These "duality-violating" contributions, discussed in several works (see \cite{Blok:1997hs},\cite{Shifman:2000jv},\cite{Cata:2005zj},\cite{Peris:2016jah},\cite{Boito:2017cnp} and references therein), decrease exponentially on the Euclidian axis of the complex momentum plane and exhibit an oscillating behaviour when analytically continued to the timelike axis.
-They are not easy to parametrize and obscure the determination of the nonperturbative condensates in the standard OPE.
-Since the duality-violating contributions go beyond the power corrections, they are expected to show up also in addition to the expansions based on the conformal mappings of the Borel plane, discussed in the present paper.
+We end this section with another remark of interest for phenomenological applications.
+As it is known, additional terms, which must supplement the power corrections of the standard OPE, have been recently assumed to be present in the representation of the physical correlators at large and moderate energies.
+These "duality-violating" (DV) contributions, discussed in several works \cite{Blok:1997hs},\cite{Shifman:2000jv},\cite{Cata:2005zj},\cite{Peris:2016jah},\cite{Boito:2017cnp}, decrease exponentially on the spacelike axis of the complex momentum plane and exhibit an oscillating behaviour when analytically continued to the timelike axis.
+One might ask whether such terms appear also in conjunction with the expansions based on the conformal mappings of the Borel plane.